forum-app-team/fa-file/README.md

 ## Testing with Postman

-For comprehensive API testing, use the Postman collection available in the [fa-api-collection](https://github.com/forum-app-team/fa-api-collections) repository.
+For API testing, use the Postman collection available in the [fa-api-collection](https://github.com/forum-app-team/fa-api-collection) repository.

 ## Error Responses